Toloka/docs/en/guide/_includes/toloka-requester-source/id-toloka-requester-source/project-moderation.md

 {% endnote %}

-When you launch first pool of a new project, it is sent to moderation.
+Moderation begins when you launch the first pool of a new project in which the pools have not been started before.

 This usually takes about 1 hour.
-Doubtful cases and projects involving sensitive topics may take longer to pass moderation.
+In some cases, the moderation process may take longer.

+Note that tasks are not available to Tolokers during moderation.

 If moderation was successful and you didn't pause the pool, then the project will be launched and Tolokers will be able to take your task.